MMaquet/signal-inference-optimization/README.md

 What is inaccurate becomes your perceived identity.

 You do not control the system.
-You control the quality of what you make available to it.
+You control the signal you emit into it.

 ---